Family & Consumer Science

 - Smoking Poultry Meat

 Preserving food at the height of its freshness and flavor can save money, increase self-reliance and enable us to enjoy the wonderful flavor year round.
 CSU Extension La Plata County offers hands-on food preservation workshops using safe, up-to-date, research-tested methods.
-For specific details and schedule as well as Master Food Safety Advisor schedule contact Wendy Rice @ 970 382 6461.
-Classes will be June 11, 13 & 18 (series of three classes)
+For specific details and schedule as well as Master Food Safety Adviser schedule contact Wendy Rice @ 970 382 6461.
+2014 Class Dates are TBD

 Pressure Canner Safety and Maintenance